How do I troubleshoot connecting to my EC2 Linux instance using a secondary IP address?

 1. Open the Amazon EC2 console.

-2. Choose Instances from the navigation pane, and select instance that you're trying to connect to.
+2. Choose Instances from the navigation pane, and then select the instance that you want to connect to.

-3. Choose Instance State, Stop Instance, and then select Stop.
-Make a note of the Instance ID.
+4. Choose Stop, and then note the Instance ID.

-Note: If you're not using the New EC2 Experience, then select the instance that you're trying to connect to.
-Then choose Actions, Instance State, Stop, Stop.
+Note: If you don't use the new Amazon EC2 experience, then select the instance that you want to connect to.
+Choose Actions, Instance State, Stop, and then Stop again.

-4. Detach the root Amazon Elastic Block Store (Amazon EBS) volume from the stopped instance.
-Make a note of the device name of the root EBS volume.
-The device name is required when you reattach the volume after troubleshooting.
+5. Detach the root EBS volumes from the stopped instance.
+Note the device name of the root EBS volume.
+The device name is required when you reattach the volume after investigation.

-5. Launch a new EC2 instance in the same Availability Zone as the original instance.
-The new instance becomes your "rescue" instance.
+6. Launch a new EC2 instance in the same Availability Zone (AZ) as the original instance.
+The new instance becomes your rescue instance.

 Note: It's a best practice to use an Amazon Linux 2 instance as the rescue instance.
-Using an Amazon Linux 2 instance prevents the rescue instance from booting up from the attached EBS volume because the UUID or name of the EBS volume are the same.
+This doesn't let the rescue instance boot up from the attached EBS volume because the UUID or name of the EBS volume are the same.

-6. After the rescue instance launches, choose Volumes from the navigation pane, and then select the detached root volume of the impaired instance.
+7. After the rescue instance launches, choose Volumes from the navigation pane.
+Then select the detached root volume of the impaired instance.

-Note: If the impaired instance's root volume has Marketplace codes and the rescue instance isn't Amazon Linux, then stop the rescue instance before attaching the root EBS volume.
-An instance might have Marketplace codes if you launched the instance from an official RHEL or CentOS AMI, for example.
+Note: If your instance has AWS Marketplace codes and isn't an Amazon Linux instance, then stop the rescue instance before you attach the root EBS volume.
+An instance might have AWS Marketplace codes if you launched the instance from an official RHEL or CentOS AMI, for example.

-Note: If you're not using the New EC2 Experience console, then select the instance that you're trying to connect to, then choose Actions, Instance State, Start.
+Note: If you aren't using the new Amazon EC2 experience, select the instance that you want to connect to, and then choose Actions.
+Choose Instance State, and then choose Start.

 11. Connect to the rescue instance through SSH.

 12. Run the following command to verify that the EBS volume successfully attached to the rescue instance.
-In the following command, the volume attached as /dev/sdf.
+In the following command, the volume attached is /dev/sdf.

 $ lsblk